 Sometimes default templates can be limited and you won't get precisely the look that you want for your email newsletter.
 And if you've got limited design skills, using a prebuilt premium Mailchimp template means you can still wow your subscribers with a great-looking newsletter.

 Plus, making an investment in a premium template means the template developers get paid.
-In turn, that means they can invest the time to ensure their templates comply with the latest web standards.
+In turn, that means they can invest the time to ensure their templates follow the latest web standards.
 That means you'll get a responsive, mobile-friendly newsletter template that looks good on every device.

 A good place to look for premium email newsletter templates is Envato Elements.
-There are hundreds of newsletter template designs for you to choose from, and they've got a great offer you can take advantage of today: download as many templates as you want for one low price.
+There are hundreds of newsletter template designs for you to choose from.
+They've got a great offer you can take advantage of today: download as many templates as you want for one low price.

-Alternatively, if you'd prefer to get a single newsletter template for one-off use, then consider ThemeForest, which has hundreds of affordable email newsletter templates.
+Or, if you'd prefer to get a single newsletter template for one-off use, then consider ThemeForest.
+It's got hundreds of affordable email newsletter templates.

 How to Use Mailchimp to Create a Newsletter

-Ready to create a Mailchimp newsletter?
-Follow the tips in our guide to create a stunning email newsletter for your audience.
+Ready to create a Mailchimp email newsletter?
+Follow the newsletter email tips in our guide to learn how to use Mailchimp to create a stunning email newsletter for your audience.

 1. Choose a Template